-Seems link a lot of people are having problems with youtube iFrame embeds working correctly on iOS devices (iPhone, iPad).
-Sometimes they will work other times they wont.
+Seems like a lot of people are having problems with youtube iFrame embeds working correctly on iOS devices (iPhone, iPad).
+Sometimes they will work, other times they wont.
 I have seen a bunch of different fixes for this but nothing that worked consistently for me.

 The problem seems to come from the extra parameters that people put at the end of the URL string to get certain functionality.
 Some of these are very nice additions that Youtube has put in there.

-All of the following bolded text are additional parameters that Youtube can use to add functionality to the embedded video, but will cause problems when the URL is used to load an HTML5 video for the iOS device.
+All of the following query string parameters that the Youtube iFrame uses to add functionality to the embedded video, will cause problems when the URL is used to load an HTML5 video for the iOS device.

 HTML with params

 You can use a JS script to load one iFrame for regular users and one for iOS devices

 Gist with how to check for iOS and how to embed with a function

 If you have run into problems checking out a case sensitive site repository to work on locally, you may know this frustration.
 Someone may have created a file in your repository that has the same name as another file but with different cases. eg. (imagename.png, ImageName.png) Your repository may know these as two different files but your Mac won’t (At least out of the box)